Ethan2541/WireLinks/howto.md

 WireLinks parent folder.

-How to run the program ?
+How to run WireLinks ?
 ---

 The program is launched after typing : make run in a terminal opened in the WireLinks parent folder.